 Confidentiality is the defining feature of the Ombuds Office.
 Communications with the Ombuds are confidential to the maximum extent permitted by law.
-The Ombuds will hold all communications in strict confidence and will not reveal--and must not be required to reveal--the identity of visitors to the Ombuds Office.
-No employee at any level of the University may compel the Ombuds to disclose confidential information.
+The Ombuds will hold all communications in strict confidence and will not reveal-and must not be required to reveal-the identity of visitors to the Ombuds Office.
+No employee at any level of St. Jude or its subsidiaries may compel the Ombuds to disclose confidential information.

-The Ombuds will not reveal any information disclosed to them in confidence except where disclosure is permitted by the IOA Standards of Practice, including not disclosing such information without a visitor's express permission and then only at the discretion of the Ombuds.
-The Ombuds may disclose otherwise confidential information if they determine there is an imminent risk of serious physical harm or as necessary in the defense of a professional misconduct claim.
+The Ombuds will not reveal any information disclosed to them in confidence except in accordance with the IOA Standards of Practice, including not disclosing such information without a visitor's express permission and then only at the discretion of the Ombuds.
+The Ombuds may, however, disclose otherwise confidential information if they determine there is an imminent risk of serious physical harm or if a report of child or elder abuse is required under applicable state law.

-The University fully supports the confidentiality of the Ombuds Office.
-It encourages parties to come forward confidentially, share their concerns, and attempt early and collaborative resolution instead of resorting to prolonged appeals or litigation.
+St. Jude fully supports the confidentiality of the Ombuds Office.
+It encourages parties to come forward confidentially, share their concerns, ask questions, and attempt early and collaborative resolution instead of resorting to prolonged appeals or litigation.
 In order to achieve a mutually acceptable outcome, the opportunity for a frank and confidential discussion of issues, options, and possible outcomes is necessary.

-Because the Ombuds Office is a purely voluntary resource that no one is required to use, those who do so will be understood to have agreed to abide by the terms, conditions, and principles in this Charter and upon which it was established and not call on the Ombuds to testify or produce documents relating to confidential communications in any legal, administrative, or other proceedings.
-The University has also agreed to respect the terms, conditions, and principles on which the Office was created and not call on the Ombuds to testify or produce documents relating to confidential communications in any legal, administrative, or other proceedings.
+Because the Ombuds Office is a purely voluntary resource that no one is required to use, those who do so will be understood to have agreed to abide by the terms, conditions, and principles upon which the Ombuds Office was established and not call on the Ombuds to testify or produce documents relating to confidential communications in any legal, administrative, or other proceedings.
+St. Jude has also agreed to respect the terms, conditions, and principles on which the Office was created and not call on the Ombuds to testify or produce documents relating to confidential communications in any legal, administrative, or other proceedings.

-The Confidentiality of communications with the Ombuds may not be waived by others.
+The confidentiality of communications with the Ombuds may not be waived by others.
 The Ombuds Office will resist any attempts by visitors or third parties to compel disclosure of confidential communications or documents by invoking the terms, conditions, and principles of this Charter and by asserting a claim of confidentiality under any applicable rule or statute under which confidential communications may be protected, including where applicable, rules or statutes dealing with mediation and other methods of alternative dispute resolution.

-The Ombuds and the University will cooperate with each other to implement policies and practices to protect the confidentiality of visitor identities and Ombuds' confidential communications.
-In addition, the University will notify the Ombuds Office of any subpoena or request for the production of documents served on the University seeking disclosure of Ombuds' confidential communications and cooperate with Ombuds to take all reasonable steps to resist such attempts to compel disclosure of Ombuds' confidential communications or documents, including filing a motion for protective order or taking other legal action to resist such attempts.
+The Ombuds and St. Jude will cooperate with each other to implement policies and practices to protect the confidentiality of visitor identities and Ombuds' confidential communications.
+In addition, St. Jude will notify the Ombuds Office of any subpoena or request for the production of documents served on St. Jude seeking disclosure of Ombuds' confidential communications and cooperate with Ombuds to take all reasonable steps to resist such attempts to compel disclosure of Ombuds' confidential communications or documents, including filing a motion for protective order or taking other legal action to resist such attempts.

 The Ombuds will maintain any case-related information (e.g., notes, phone messages, appointment calendars) in a secure location and manner, protected from inspection by others and will have a consistent and standard practice for the regular destruction of such information.
-The Ombuds will prepare any data or reports to be shared with the University or the University's leadership in ways that protect visitor confidentiality.
+The Ombuds will prepare any data or reports to be shared with St. Jude or St. Jude's leadership in ways that protect visitor confidentiality.